Valentina Golubenko: Personal life

 Valentina Golubenko was born in Volgograd, Russia to a chess family.
-Her father, Valery Golubenko is a mathematician and chess player who was champion of Estonia in rapid chess from 1993 to 1995 and a triple winner on board one in the Estonian Team Championships.
+Her father, Valery Golubenko is a mathematician and chess player who was champion of Estonia in rapid chess in 1993-1994 and a triple winner on board one in the Estonian Team Championships.
 Valentina's mother, Anastasia Golubenko, was a qualified chess coach with many years of experience, making the finals of the Moscow women's championship in 1986.

 Her mother died at the age of 46.

 Career in Estonia

 Valentina was coached by her parents and won several youth titles.
 She won the Estonian championship in different age categories: three times for girls under 10 (1998–2000), once for boys under 10 (1999), five for girls under 12 (1998–2002), four for girls under 14 (2001–2004), twice for girls under 16 (2003–2004), and once for girls under 18 (2004).
 She was also Estonian rapid chess champion six times (for U18 girls in 2001-2005 and for U18 in 2007) and junior team champion for boys (2003) and for girls (2003 and 2004).
 In six of those tournaments she obtained 100% score by winning all the games.
 She was awarded the Woman Grandmaster title in Antalya in November 2007, thanks to her results at the Mediterranean Flower WGM Tournament in Rijeka 2006 and at the European Women's Championship 2007 in Dresden, becoming the first ever resident Estonian to receive it.

 Despite having lived all her life in Estonia, Valentina Golubenko and her parents decided to hold Russian citizenship.
 Thus, since 2003 she has not been allowed to represent Estonia in the international chess championships, as according to the article 8 of the Sport Act of Estonia only citizens of Estonia and children under age of 18 residing in Estonia and without citizenship of any other country can (as individuals or team members) represent Estonia in international championships, such as World and European championships and Olympic Games.
 Golubenko's family claims that the decision of the Federation contradicts FIDE's General Rules for participation in FIDE events.
 Estonia's leading grandmaster Jaan Ehlvest agrees with this opinion.
 Still the Estonian Chess Federation has not allowed Golubenko to play under the Estonian flag despite open letters to FIDE written by both Golubenko's parents, because of the requirement of citizenship set in the Sport Act.
 As a solution, the Estonian Chess Federation proposed Golubenko to apply for Estonian citizenship; this proposal was rejected by the Golubenko's family.